Phrozbug/skillsbuddy/README.md

 ## Git

-Also learning to work with git
+Also learning to work with git.

 Ook het werken met meerdere branches